giuseppeporcelli/amazon-sagemaker-build-train-deploy/01_build_and_train/README.md

 # Module 1: Build and train models

-In this module, you will create a JuputerLab space in SageMaker Studio and clone this GitHub repository in the newly created JupyterLab space.
+In this module, you will create a JupyterLab space in SageMaker Studio and clone this GitHub repository in that JupyterLab space.
+You will then build and train models using a notebook in the newly created JupyterLab space.

 ## Create a JupyterLab space